ceexon/stack-overflow-lite/readme.md

 > - view all answers to a question
 > - view all questions asked
 > - upvote or downvote an answer

+> -sign up
+>  -login
+>  -ask question
+>  -answer question
+>  -view all answers to a question
+>  -view all questions asked
+>  -upvote or downvote an answer

 **NOTE**
 Most of these buttons are inactive as this is just a html css